numbershape/ml-foundations/linear-algebra/week1-notes.md

 - Span in 3D (three vectors):
     - Rare case: if the 3rd vector is sitting on the span of the first 2 vectors, it is redundant and span doesn't change (stays a flat sheet)
+    - The 3rd vector must provide a component "out of" the plane formed by the first two vectors to span all of 3D space.
     - Usual case: if the 3rd vector is not on the span of the first 2 vectors, the result is every possible 3D vector
     - This is as if the 3rd vector moves 'around' or 'up and down' the sheet of the previous 2-vector span in 3D